ulixee/platform/datastore/docs/basics/extractor-context.md

-# RunnerContext
+# ExtractorContext

-> RunnerContext provides access to metadata about your Runner execution, along with Plugin-created variables.
+> ExtractorContext provides access to metadata about your Extractor execution, along with Plugin-created variables.

-The RunnerContext class is passed into the [`run`](./runner#constructor) callback provided to a Runner.
+The ExtractorContext class is passed into the [`run`](./extractor#constructor) callback provided to a Extractor.
 It cannot be constructed.

 ## Properties